The most basic TV package available from Sky is now called the Sky Entertainment pack. No more Sky Original Bundle. So what’s in it then?

 Finally, you’ll get all the usual free-to-air stuff you’d find on Freeview (BBC, ITV, CBeebies and so on), which, while not exactly piling on the value (as the name suggests, you could watch them for free without Sky) do allow you to keep everything contained within your Sky Q box.
 And don’t forget that you get 30-days of catch-up TV on most of those channels – you won’t get that with traditional Freeview unless you’ve got a warehouse full of blank VHS tapes.
 And haven't left the house since 1987, presumably.

-Frankly, yes.
 Sky Q is one of the most high-spec set-top boxes on the market right now.
-But (and this is important) there are two models, and it is the lesser of these two models you’ll get with the Sky Entertainment pack.
-Now, before you get upset, hear us out as we run through the differences and ask yourself if you really need the top-end model.
-Because both are top-end in reality.
+There are two models available, and it is the lesser of these two models you’ll get with the Sky Entertainment pack.
+Both models are top-end quality but we'll run through the differences here so you can decide whether you really need the premium version.

-The two models are the Sky Q 1TB (the one in this here Entertainment Pack) and the Sky Q 2TB.
+The two models on offer are the Sky Q 1TB (that comes as standard with the Entertainment Pack) and the Sky Q 2TB.
 On the Sky Q 1TB you can record three shows at once while watching a fourth, and store up to 500 hours of recordings.
-Sky Q 2TB doubles all that: 1000 hours, record six shows and watch a seventh.
+Sky Q 2TB doubles all that: record six shows and watch a seventh, and store up to 1,000 hours.

 And here’s the kicker: Sky Q 2TB, for all those largely pointless (for most of us) extras, will charge you an additional £199 up front.
 It’s simply not worth it unless you’re watching something approaching a cinema in your own house.
 And honestly, who records six shows while watching a seventh?